-Set in the wild beauty of a mountain canyon in SE Arizona, the small and intimate retreat center offers a very special, natural environment for personal meditation retreat.
+Set in the wild beauty of a mountain canyon in SE Arizona, our small and intimate retreat center offers a very special, natural environment for personal meditation retreat.
 Culadasa, his trained teachers and spiritual friends are available for support and meditation instruction.
 While Buddhist meditation forms the backbone of our practice, we embrace all spiritual traditions, as well as secular practice.
-Meditators from every tradition, or from none, are welcome.
+Meditators from every tradition – or from none – are welcome.